Shrikrishna10/Sem_5/COD/notes/COD.md

 Alternate Options are: #important #search #todo

+# Recursion

+## Nested Procedures - Recursive Procedures
+**Nested Procedures**-> Procedures that invoke other procedures.
+**Recursive Procedures** -> Procedures that invoke clones of themselves.
+- go through the C recursion code and understand the process.

 # RISC-V Addressing for wide immediate & Addresses
 auipc: Add upper immediate value to PC(program counter) and place result in rd